 In the 1888 the villa was bought by the baron Stefano Malfatti of Monte Tretto and partially modified.

 Later he did not undergo other interventions and is still home to the Malfatti descendants.

 The current building is inspired by a mixed classic and baroque design with two large terraces.

 Services: hospitality, wedding locations and events in Piedmont

 Villa Malfatti is ideal to host:

-- "vacationers" (we can host 13 people in winter and 25 in summer)
+- "vacationers" (we can accommodate 13 people in winter and 25 in summer)

-Villa Malfatti has bedrooms furnished with antiques and offers a charming overnight stay.
-It is ideal for families or friends wishing to spend a relaxing holiday together, to visit Turin and surroundings and discover the food and wine specialties.
+Villa Malfatti is equipped with bedrooms furnished with antiques and offers a charming overnight stay.
+It is ideal for families or friends who want to spend a relaxing holiday together, visit Turin and its surroundings and discover the food and wine specialties.
 We organize guided tours in various foreign languages, personalized cooking classes, thematic dinners and wine tastings.